swagufied/cnv_library/readme.md

 		* Statistics functions
 			* get_num_rows() - returns number of rows in dataset
-			* get_freq(columns)
+			* get_freq(columns) - returns frequencies.
-				* columns - must be list or column names or column indices. will return AAA
+				* columns - must be list of column names or column indices. frequencies will branch in order of columns provided
+				* print_freq - default = True, if True, will print the freq results. if False, will return a dict of dicts

 		* Data handling
 			* set_data(data)